-So Christmas is near!
-Illuminated nights, childhood illusions, family reunions and fun experiences filled with joy.
-And with all of this Christmas wouldn’t be Christmas without decorations wherever you look, in your houses and cities.
-That is why we are going to dedicate this tutorial on learning how create this Christmas pattern.
+So Christmas is nearly here!
+Brightly lit nights, childhood excitement, family gatherings and fun experiences filled with joy.
+But Christmas just wouldn’t be Christmas without decorations!
+That's why this tutorial is going to show how to create a lovely Christmas pattern.
 So let’s get started!

 1. Preparing the document

-The first step is to create a new document in Adobe Illustrator, File>New, with this parameters:
+The first step is to create a new document in Adobe Illustrator, File>New, with these values:

 - Dimensions: 800x600px